mdn/content/files/en-us/web/css/justify-items/index.md

 ### Simple demonstration

-In the following example we have a simple 2 x 2 grid layout.
+In the following example, we have a simple 2 x 2 grid layout.
 Initially the grid container is given a `justify-items` value of `stretch` (the default), which causes the grid items to stretch across the entire width of their cells.

 If you hover or tab onto the grid container however, it is given a `justify-items` value of `center`, which causes the grid items to span only as wide as their content width, and align in the center of their cells.